xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 ## Parts You Need
-- **1x Right Case / 1x Left Case:** Most cases are printed in PLA, as mine is.
-Some fancier ones are printed in resin or even nylon.
+- **1x Right Case / 1x Left Case:** Most cases are printed in *PLA*, as is mine.
+Some fancier ones are printed in *resin* or even *nylon*.
-- **2x MCU Holders:** Different cases require different designs, and different MCUs may need slightly different holders.
+- **2x MCU Holders:** Different cases require *different* designs, and different MCUs may need slightly different holders.
 - **Switches:** The number of switches depends on the form factor of the Dactyl-Manuform case you chose.
 For me, it was 80 switches.
-Usually MX-style switches are preferred, though if your case supports it, other switches like Kailh Choc are possible.
+Usually *MX-style switches* are preferred, though if your case supports it, other switches like Kailh Choc are possible.
-- **Keycaps:** Same number as switches.
-SA-profile keycaps are commonly used to complement the keywell.
+- **Keycaps:** Same number as switches. *SA-profile* keycaps are commonly used to complement the keywell.
-- **2x MCUs:** Pro Micro RP2040 is preferred over the ATmega32U because it has more flash memory, although my build uses the ATmega32U.
+- **2x MCUs:** Pro Micro RP2040 is *preferred* over the ATmega32U because it has more flash memory, although my build uses the ATmega32U.
-- **2x TRS Jacks (wired version):** You can also use TRRS, but you must ensure you solder to the same contacts on each side.
+- **2x TRS Jacks:** You can also use TRRS, but you must ensure you solder to the *same* contacts on each side.
 - **Diodes:** One per switch.
-- **~3m Single Copper Wire (insulated):** I used 26AWG wire, which was easy to work with.
+- **~3m Single Copper Wire (insulated):** I used *26AWG* wire, which was easy to work with.
 - **2x Reset Switches:** You won’t necessarily need these, since you can map a keybind to *reset* in your firmware.
 However, they are useful when needed, as they are easily accessible.
 - **Brass Hot Melt Insert Nuts:** These go into the case to secure the bottom plate.
 Their size depends on the case screw hole size.
-- **Screws:** Ones that fit into your brass hot melt insert nuts.
+- **Screws:** Ones that fit into your brass inserts.

 ## Tools
 - **Wire Stripper (recommended):** Saves a lot of time by making insulation removal very easy.